$ tkn pipeline export test_pipeline -n openshift-pipelines

 To add the annotations to a specific namespace, export the cluster task as a task to that namespace.

-With this update, the when
+Before this update, if certain conditions were not met, the when

-expressions in a Task
+expression skipped a Task

 flag to true